-I know this comparison should not be here but let's see this as well.
-Selenium IDE (SIDE), is browser-based to this will be installed an add-on to the browser.
-W can use the SIDe for recording the actions an then perform it on the application.
+I know this comparison should not be here, but let's see this as well.
+Selenium IDE (SIDE) is browser-based to this will be installed an add-on to the browser.
+W can use the SIDe for recording the actions and then perform it on the application.
 SIDE is not as flexible as selenium Webdriver.

-Protractor has no recording option but more flexible when compared with SIDE.
-SIDE support the non-angular apps in a good way but not angular apps.
+The protractor has no recording option but more flexible when compared with SIDE.
+SIDE supports the non-angular apps in a good way but not angular apps.

 protractor supports all the nodejs based unit frameworks like Jasmine, Mocha, chai(assertion library), Karma(runner), here the karma is not bi***.